mongodb/mongo/src/mongo/db/storage/README.md

 Systems with optimistic concurrency control (OCC) or multi-version concurrency control (MVCC) may find that a transaction conflicts with other transactions, that executing an operation would result in deadlock or violate other resource constraints.
 In such cases the storage engine may throw a WriteConflictException to signal the transient failure.
-MongoDB will handle the exception, abort and restart the transaction.
+MerizoDB will handle the exception, abort and restart the transaction.

 ### Point-in-time snapshot reads